040 Rethinking Celibacy for the Single Christian

 Throughout the interview Christine re-frames celibacy as an attitude of total dedication to God and offers some wonderful tips on how the single life can be lived well and how the Church can support Christian singles in this season of life.
 This was a frank discussion on sex, singleness and relationships that I hope you find helpful whether you’re single or married.

 What have you found hardest about the single life?
 How have you learned to live it well?
-Leave a comment now or call me using the ‘Send Voicemail’ button.
-Please also rate and share this podcast on iTunes to help others discover it.
+Leave a comment now.

 The Single Life Series